They Want Our Children

 A 2005 Johns Hopkins study shows that family encouragement in student academic achievement resulted in higher math scores.
 Studies by the National Literacy Trust show that increased involvement from parents results in higher reading scores.

-It appears that Democrats want to maintain their control of the educational system so they can continue their indoctrination and social engineering of Virginia’s students in Critical Race Theory, Ideology, Climate Ideology and Atheism-progressive policies opposed by the majority of Virginia parents.
+It appears that Democrats want to maintain their control of the educational system so they can continue their indoctrination and social engineering of Virginia’s students in Critical Race Theory, Gender Ideology, Climate Ideology and Atheism-progressive policies opposed by the majority of Virginia parents.

 In a press release in February of 2025, Democrat Gubernatorial Candidate Abigail Spanberger said, “Virginians deserve a Governor who is committed to making our schools the best in America.”
 This was in response to report from the National Assessment of Educational Progress showing that Virginia ranks last in recovery of math scores from 2019 to 2024.
 Her plan to bring back Virginia’s educational system is to throw more money at the problem and “support our teachers.”

-What Representative Spanberger fails to mention is that the sharpest declines in test scores are concentrated in —where per-student spending has risen significantly.
+What Representative Spanberger fails to mention is that the sharpest declines in test scores are concentrated in Northern Virginia—where per-student spending has risen significantly.
 Unfortunately, much of this increase has gone toward ballooning administrative costs, which have grown sevenfold, while student performance has stagnated or even declined, particularly in lower-income communities.

 What Virginia truly needs is a Governor—and an education system—that puts parents back in the driver’s seat.
 Families deserve full transparency into classroom materials and curriculum, and strong partnerships with teachers and schools to identify and address concerns early.
 Parents should be promptly notified when their child is struggling with issues like gender dysphoria, so families can respond with care and according to their values.
 And when a school no longer aligns with those values, parents must have the freedom to choose better educational options for their child.